serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 Pythran can be integrated to Jupyter notebooks and to the IPython console through the use of ``IPython.core.magic``.
 This used to be imported by default in the Pythran package, which slows down the startup process because the dependency is huge.
-It's now still available, but one needs to explicitely import ``pythran.magic``.
+It's now still available, but one needs to explicitly import ``pythran.magic``.

 See commit `1e6c7b3a5f <https://github.com/serge-sans-paille/pythran/commit/1e6c7b3a5fcd0004224dcb991740b5444e70e805>`_.